JuliaDynamics/Associations.jl/docs/src/api/discretization_counts_probs_api.md

 ```

 We can simultaneously encode multiple variable/columns of a [`StateSpaceSet`](@ref) using
-the same outcome sapce, as long as the operation will result in the *same* number of encoded
+the same outcome space, as long as the operation will result in the *same* number of encoded
 data points for each column.

 ```@example example_encode_vars